UCSD-Data-Science/Public-CSE255-2022/notebooks/Section4-Final-Project/gradescope.md

 pred_wo_abstention - predictions of -1, 1

 ## Evaluation
 You will be evaluated on different test cases, that will also appear on a class leaderboard.
 You can choose an anonymous name for the leaderboard.
 Please note that the asymmetric loss can be a value between -2 and 1, and appears in the leaderboard that way.
-In your evaluation test cases, this value is mapped to a number between 0 and 10 so that you don't get negative points.

 ## Number of submissions per day
 If you made too many submissions within the past 24 hours, your next submission will have 0 score.
 However, you don’t loose your best score — just go to your dashboard and you will find a button called submission history on the bottom.
 Select your the submission you want to have counted.
 This will also make this submission appear to the leaderboard.